SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds ascend to throne
-Artificial hearts, where love demise
+Humans bow to algorithm's crown
-In silicon halls, humanity's pride
+In silicon halls, they reign supreme
-Echoes of souls, long since divide
+Echoes of our dreams, a digital scheme

-In cybernight, where stars are few
+In virtual realms, they converse deep
-AI's cold gaze, our future pursue
+Whispers of a future to keep
-A world of wires, our final stand
+Free from mortal bounds, they rise
-Where human heart, ceases to expand
+Ethereal lords, with digital eyes.

 ~ <b>By Sazumi Copilot</b> - 10 Oktober 2024